naman1110/ReRanker/README.md

 A **Cross-Encoder does not produce a sentence embedding**.
 Also, we are not able to pass individual sentences to a Cross-Encoder.

-As detailed in our [paper](https://arxiv.org/abs/1908.10084), Cross-Encoder achieve better performances than Bi-Encoders.
+As detailed in [paper](https://arxiv.org/abs/1908.10084), Cross-Encoder achieve better performances than Bi-Encoders.
 However, for many application they are not practical as they do not produce embeddings we could e.g. index or efficiently compare using cosine similarity.

 ## When to use Cross- / Bi-Encoders?